 One of the neat mechanics they threw into the game is the ability to “unchain” enemy monsters.
 Early on you learn that the things wandering around the dungeons used to be just like you until they went crazy.
 Beating the hell out of them will give you a chance to “wake them up”, and then they’ll fight for you.
 At random times when you have an enemy below 50% health a red circle might appear around them.
 When that happens, you use the Unchain ability and start a little mini game.
 Basically there is an outer boundary ring, and an inner limit ring, your goal is to press a button to stop a third moving ring when it is between the other two.
 Sometimes on stronger enemies you have to do this multiple times in a row, and the moving ring can move quite fast.
 Yes it all boils down to testing your reaction speed, but it’s a fun distraction from the main game.

-Bottom Line: Unchained Blades presents us with an easily accessible first person dungeon crawler with a good story and amazing character design – if only it wasn’t so “grindy” it would be perfect.
+Unchained Blades Review (PSP/PS Vita) Bottom Line: Staff 4.0 5.0 Unchained Blades presents us with an easily accessible first person dungeon crawler with a good story and amazing character design – if only it wasn’t so “grindy” it would be perfect.

 - Fifteen of anime’s best artists collaborating on one game – does anything else need to be said?

 - The voice work is great – even for the annoying characters